 The industry shall commit to a specific number of new jobs and to a specific level of rail usage during the first five years of operation.
 An Industry Commitment Form can be found on the Rail Resources site.

 When project tracks are located in a municipality where the NCDOT has a Transportation Safety Plan, the industry shall accommodate it in their project planning.

 County and City Resolution

 The project shall be consistent with local land use and transportation plans.
-The County and City shall provide a resolution supporting the project.
+The county and city shall provide a resolution supporting the project.
 A Resolution Support template can be found on the Rail Resources site.

 NCDOT Railroad Safety Pledge

-The industry, EDC and local governments shall pledge to work with the NCDOT in a leadership role to make highway-rail improvements that address the safety needs of the public, contractors and employees.
+The industry, Economic Development Commission (EDC) and local governments shall pledge to work with the NCDOT in a leadership role to make highway-rail improvements that address the safety needs of the public, contractors and employees.
 Forms for Industry Safety and EDC safety can be found on the Rail Resources site.